Installation Procedure for GPU Enabled Mode

 STEP - 6

-Now, try the following program from your Jupyter notebook or directly from the terminal to ensure that everything is working fine.
+Now, try the following Python program from your Jupyter notebook to ensure that everything is working fine.

 # For Windows users.
 Linux users may skip this.

-# Setup the CUDA Runtime path with Python
+# Setup the CUDA Toolkit path with Python

 import os